Introduction to the battle of Spionkop (Spion Kop or Spioenkop)

 However, at this crucial moment, Buller ordered a withdrawal of the Kings Royal Rifles for some obscure reason.

 As dusk set in, Thornycroft was overcome by a feeling of desertion by General Buller and Warren.
 He saw a battlefield and trench littered with wounded, dying and dead men as he looked around him.
 They were all exhausted, thirsty and hungry.
-Even the Scottish Rifles, Imperial Light Infantry, and Middlesex Regiment were severely in need of rest.
+Even the Scottish Rifles, Imperial Light Infantry, and Middlesex Regiment severely needed rest.

 Location